isysd-mirror/http-server/README.md

 This package is a git via HTTP server that is meant to be run locally, and to cache the private and eventually public internets.

+Writes to this server are only accepted if hashed into the system git tree, and signed by a key trusted by the system administrator.

+Manage access using the GnuPG Web of Trust and standard linux practices like file and process permissions per user.

+Authenticate with peers running this server with unified, [OpenPGP](https://www.openpgp.org/) compliant, login and password management.

 ### Features

  + run individualized and security scoped workers for each active guld user on the node